-To get some more clarity, I questioned 16 people who seem to know their life purpose.
-They were all asked the question, “In one sentence, what do you believe to be the purpose of life?”
-(Many gave a lot more than just one answer.)
+To get some more clarity, here are the answers from 16 people who seem to know their life purpose.
+They were all asked the question:

 Who is he?
 His Holiness the Dalai Lama, Tenzin Gyatso, is the spiritual leader of the Tibetan people.
 He has been described as a doctor of the soul, and his message is always one of peace and compassion for people all over the world.

 I believe that the very purpose of life is to be happy.
 From the very core of our being, we desire contentment.
 In my own limited experience I have found that the more we care for the happiness of others, the greater is our own sense of well-being.

 Cultivating a close, warmhearted feeling for others automatically puts the mind at ease.
 It helps remove whatever fears or insecurities we may have and gives us the strength to cope with any obstacles we encounter.
 It is the principal source of success in life.
 Since we are not solely material creatures, it is a mistake to place all our hopes for happiness on external development alone.
 The key is to develop inner peace.